 - conducting in-depth technical surveys to review relocation options for the access road

 - subject to planning approval, delivering the approved plan of works.

-Why we must consider relocating the existing access road
+Why we are considering relocating the existing access road

-Currently, the Day Aggregates access road is situated on a busy stretch of the A320, within 25 metres of the highway running underneath the Victoria Arch railway bridge.
+Currently, the Downside Goods Yard access road is situated on a busy stretch of the A320, within 25 metres of the highway running underneath the Victoria Arch railway bridge.
 This location requires all site vehicles to enter the access road from the south and to exit onto the A320 in the northbound direction.

 The access road is frequently used by heavy goods vehicles (HGVs) and articulated lorries which, due to the access road’s and main highway’s space constraints, are required to cut across the public carriageway to enter and exit the site.

 These actions cause regular traffic congestion, damage to the pedestrian footways and the central pedestrian crossing.
 More seriously, this unsatisfactory arrangement significantly increases the risk of side impact accidents to pedestrians, cyclists and other road users.

 To allow for the new railway bridge’s construction and widen highway with increased height capacity, the existing road level must be lowered by 1.2 metres.
 This involves significant excavation works to keep the access road’s gradient at a safe angle for HGV use and hugely impacts on major underground utility services, such as telephone, internet, gas, water, etc.